Getting Started

 <figure><img src="/files/5F3sq8hsuoi2Wl6qTWjo" alt="" width="563"><figcaption><p>Last sync status and included rules</p></figcaption></figure>

-If there are no errors or failing tests, the detection rules will be synced and you will see them on the **Detections** page with a GitHub tag.
+If there are no errors or failing tests, the detection rules will be synced and you will see them on the **Detections** page with a tag identifying the sync source.

 <figure><img src="/files/Yzha8eD9qSwp0JPR27h0" alt=""><figcaption><p>Synced detection rule</p></figcaption></figure>